sassoftware/saspy/saspy/doc/source/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The 4 required IOM Java client jars are now included in the saspy repo, and they, along with the saspyiom.jar and the
-thirdparty CORBA jars will be automatically provided as the calsspath by saspy.
+thirdparty CORBA jars will be automatically provided as the classpath by saspy.
 This is generally all that is needed.
 If you require the 3 encryption jars, shown below, they still need to be acquired from your SAS deployment, and then
 put in the saspy/java/iomclient directory of the saspy install (where the 4 included jars are) so they will be included
 in the classpath for you.